-NN Schade did not have ancillary own funds during 2016 or as at 31 December 2016.
+NN Schade did not have ancillary own funds during 2017 or as at 31 December 2017.

-Impact of transitional measures
+Impact of long term guarantees and transitional measures

-The quantification of the impact of a change to zero of the volatility adjustment and transitional interest rates on NN Schade's financial position, represented by an adjustment on the amount of technical provisions, the SCR, the basic own funds and the eligible own funds is included in Section D.2 and QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix.
+The quantification of the impact of a change to zero of the volatility adjustment and transitional interest rates on NN Schade's financial position, represented by an adjustment on the amount of technical provisions, the SCR, the basic own funds and the Eligible Own Funds is included in Section D.2 and QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix.